Skip to main content

 Troubleshooting

-Whirlpool & Maytag Dryer Not Heating: Causes and Fixes
+Whirlpool & Maytag Dryer Not Heating: Causes & When to Call

-Your Whirlpool or Maytag dryer spins, the timer counts down, but you open the door to a load of warm, damp clothes.
+Your Whirlpool or Maytag dryer spins, the timer counts down, but you open the door to warm, damp clothes.
 The drum is turning, so the motor is fine.
 The problem lives in the heat circuit, and on this platform that narrows to a short list.

 Whirlpool builds Maytag, Amana, and KitchenAid dryers on the same chassis, so the parts and failure points overlap.
 A diagnosis on one usually transfers to the others.
 For an overview of the whole family, see our Whirlpool, Amana, Maytag & KitchenAid repair notes.